 Students will explore different clay bodies and their properties as they construct their own slab-built tableware.
 From there surface texture and design will be added, followed by underglaze.
 Each piece will be fired and clear glazed prior to being returned.

 There are additional options for hands-on experiences in our Studio.
-Please contact our Education Department (email@example.com) to inquire.
-Ask how we can incorporate STEAM into the lessons, as well!
+For more information, please contact Natalie Sweet at email@example.com.
+Ask how we can incorporate STEAM into the lessons as well!

 Prices range from $15 -$25 per person.